MattGomb/catalog-of-my-things/README.md

 # 📖 [Catalog of my Things] <a name="about-project"></a>

-**[Űcatalog-of-my-things]** is a console app that allows the user to keep a record of different types of things they owm: books, music albums, movies, and games.
+**[catalog-of-my-things]** is a console app that allows the user to keep a record of different types of things they owm: books, music albums, movies, and games.
 The project was created based on a UML class diagram.
 The data is stored in JSON files.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>